 Some managers still keep track of password management issues, user access, and related matters with spreadsheets.
 This traditional approach can work, but it’s deeply flawed.
 A spreadsheet’s data may be lost.
 It’s also difficult to share effectively.
 In our experience, using a spreadsheet is also slow.
 If you want to speed up password management updates, you need to use a better tool.

-With Password Station, your password management process is automated.
+With Password Management, your password management process is automated.
 After completing the initial configuration of the system, you can make updates centrally and roll those out to the rest of the organization.
-Instead of relying upon the manager to track and approve everything, Password Station empowers employees to manage their passwords.
+Instead of relying upon the manager to track and approve everything, Password Management empowers employees to manage their passwords.
 If you discover a password problem at the organization, you can ask everyone to reset their passwords right away.

 After Optimizing Password Management, Do This Next